Staff & Board

 Executive Director +

-Moore has been with the art center since 2010, first as Independent Curator, then as Assistant Director & Executive Curator (2011-2016) before taking her current position.
+Moore has been with The Current since 2010, first as Independent Curator, then as Assistant Director & Executive Curator (2011-2016) before taking her current position.
 In addition to this, Moore is an artist and independent curator.
 She received her MFA from The School of the Art Institute of Chicago and received her BFA from Alfred University.
 She is a co-founder of Spoke, an exhibition and event space in Chicago (2008-2011), and was a Fulbright Fellow in Greece (2009-2010).
 Moore has presented internationally on the topics of art as a catalyst for change, public art, curatorial practice, and on her own artistic practice.
 Her curatorial projects have been exhibited in museums, galleries, and public places nationally and internationally including: Macedonian Museum of Contemporary Art in Thessaloniki, Greece; The Garfield Park Conservatory, Chicago, IL; The Current (formerly Helen Day Art Center), Stowe, VT; Town of Stowe, VT; City of Chicago, IL; Spoke, Chicago, IL; DYNAMO Project Space, Thessaloniki, Greece; among others.
 She served as a Trustee for River Arts Center in Morrisville, VT, and is currently Chair of Stowe Arts and Culture Council.